How Long Does it Take to Sell An Item on eBay: My Average Sales Time on eBay

 Books & Board Games were both at 4

-I was a little surprised that clothes were my most popular item.
-I knew jerseys and shoes would be on my top seller list, but I didn’t think that clothes would be number one.
-Looking at my recent sales shows me what items I need to focus on.
-It seems like I should possibly start listing more clothing and stop selling certain things.
-As a matter of fact, I will definitely start looking for more clothes (jerseys, shirts, hoodies, etc.) to flip.
+I was surprised that clothes were my most popular item.
+I knew jerseys and shoes would be on my top-seller list, but I didn’t think clothes would be number one.
+My recent sales shows me what items I need to focus on.
+I should start listing more clothing and stop selling certain things.
+I will start looking for more clothes (jerseys, shirts, hoodies, etc.) to flip.

 Sales Time

 Are you ready to see what my average sales time on eBay is?
 Here goes.
 In total, the 50 items were listed for 11,255 days.
-Next, I divided the number of days (11,255), by the number of items (50).
-Using that calculation, it takes my items 225 days to sell.
+Next, I divided the number of days (11,255) by the number of items (50).
+Using that calculation, it takes my things 225 days to sell.
 That is a hell of a long time.
 Thank goodness I have a lot of items in my store.
-Let’s get deeper though.
+Let’s get more profound, though.
 You’ll see why I’m not too worried about it taking 225 days to sell an item.

 I decided to group the 50 items by timing to get more details.
-Below is the next separation:
+Below is the following separation:

 365+ Days – Last but not least, I had 12 items take over a year to sell.
 That’s crazy.

-Looking at these numbers, I see that the majority of my items sell between 30-100 days.
-That’s actually pretty good.
-Something else that I noted was that my second highest sales came from items I’ve had for over a year.
+Looking at these numbers, most of my items sell between 30-100 days.
+That’s pretty good.
+I noted that my second-highest sales came from articles I’ve had for over a year.
 That’s another good thing because I’ve been trying to get rid of my older items.
-I took updated pictures, changed the titles, and updated or added more to the item descriptions.
-Apparently, it’s working.
+I took updated pictures, changed the titles, and edited or added more to the item descriptions.
+It’s working.

 If I removed those 12 items from this tally, the number of days listed would go from 11,255 to 4588.
 If I divide that number by 38, it comes out to 120 days.
 That would make the average sales time on eBay 4 months.
 That’s much better than 225 days.
 I still have work to do to get the time lower.

 The item that took the longest was listed for 934 days.
-That was damn near 3 years.
-The item that sold the quickest only lasted for 6 hours.
+That was damn near three years.
+The thing that sold the quickest only lasted for 6 hours.

-My goal now is to get my average sales time on eBay down to under 100 days.
+I aim to reduce my average sales time on eBay to under 100 days.
 I know that it can happen.

 How will I do it?